Boost C++ Libraries

 When starting a new topic, always send a fresh message, rather than beginning a reply to some other message and replacing the subject and body.
 Many mailers can detect the thread you started with and will show the new message as part of the original thread, which probably isn't what you intended.
 Follow this guideline for your own sake as well as for others'.
 Often, people scanning for relevant messages will decide they're done with a topic and hide or kill the entire thread: your message will be missed, and you won't get the response you're looking for.

-By the same token, When replying to an existing message, use your mailer's "Reply" function, so that the reply shows up as part of the same discussion thread.
+By the same token, when replying to an existing message, use your mailer's "Reply" function, so that the reply shows up as part of the same discussion thread.

 Do not reply to digests if you are a digest delivery subscriber.
 Your reply will not be properly threaded and will probably have the wrong subject line.
 Instead, you can reply through the GMane web interface.